Survey on Machine Learning for Traffic-Driven Service Provisioning in Optical Networks: Machine Learning for Predictive Provisioning

 In the context of network traffic prediction, the term traffic is used in a broader meaning and refers to any quantity that characterizes the amount of data being transferred at a given point of time, such as, for instance, data rate (bits per second), number of packets, link load, number of on-going user sessions, etc. Moreover, the problem of network traffic prediction may be addressed at various network levels.
 For example, some authors consider the network traffic on a certain based station~\cite{8047676}, while others consider the aggregated traffic associated with a certain network hub or link~\cite{8845132,8737631,Zhao:18,8501527,9204965,8047676,7830260,8386186,8696381,Balanici:21,9748600}.
 Furthermore, many studies tackle the more complex problem of traffic demand (TD) matrix prediction~\cite{8473978}, where the traffic between all source-destination pairs in the network is considered.

 Depending on the traffic prediction problem (e.g., prediction of TD matrix, node data rates, link load), the input features of the model/s must be appropriately selected and represented.
 In general, features refer to the inputs of the model, and, as previously described, these features at least correspond to the traffic values of several previous time steps, in order to predict the traffic value of the next time points or intervals.
 Of course, additional features may be also considered to better describe the underlying problem and increase performance accuracy.
 Such features may include the identity of the source/destination nodes (e.g., base stations, IP nodes), day of the week, or month of the year, etc. In general, the features considered may significantly affect the achievable accuracy of the model, and hence must be carefully selected to best describe the underlying problem.
+A recent study, demonstrating the importance of appropriately selecting the input features towards accurate traffic prediction, can be found in~\cite{9782850}.
 Section~\ref{traffic_prediction} provides more information on what features are commonly considered in conjunction with the traffic prediction problem examined.

 Nevertheless, irrespective of the features considered, a common approach for data preprocessing is to discretize time into intervals of fixed duration (time slots), and account for traffic on a per time slot basis (i.e., depending on the desired time scale of predictions).
 Since traffic may fluctuate within the slot duration (i.e., several traffic values may be reported for the same time slot), which is normally the case for large time slot durations (e.g., hours), traffic fluctuations are either averaged for each time slot, or, alternatively, the maximum traffic value is opted for in order to avoid service under-provisioning.
 As over time the total number of past traffic values grows continuously resulting in a prohibitive computational complexity, a sliding window is typically used to create a dataset consisting of patterns of a fixed size.